/images/resources/tutorials/application/tutorials-microsoft-entra-id.png

 ImmutableID

-Azure expects the response to come back with the NameID to be the ImmutableID of the authenticated user.
-This ImmutableID cannot be created by a third party, so we need to look the user up in either the local Active Directory thats synced with Azure, or directly using LDAPS with Azure Domain Services.
+Microsoft Entra ID expects the response to come back with the NameID to be the ImmutableID of the authenticated user.
+This ImmutableID cannot be created by a third party, so we need to look the user up in either the local Active Directory thats synced with Entra ID, or directly using LDAPS with Entra Domain Services.

 LDAP Datasource